Brief (breef) –noun

 1. Bits and bytes on life's second act: The good, bad and humorous of being a baby boomer, grandparent, parent of adult children, wife and writer, all while working to be a positive influence in my family, my community, my world.

-I am indeed a grandma.
+So, yes, I am indeed a grandma.
 My first grandson was born in June of 2008.
 My second, baby brother to the first, arrived in June of 2011.
-Both are children of my middle daughter and her husband.
+Both are children of my middle daughter and her husband — both whom were born in 1983.
+My two other daughters (born in 1982 and 1985) have yet to add to my gaggle of grandkids.
+I'm happy to patiently wait until the time is right for them.
+No pressure from this grandma!

-- I've been married to the same man for more than 30 years, which is quite a feat, considering we wed the week before I turned 18.
-We have three beautiful and amazing adult daughters, one awesome son-in-law (married to our middle daughter), the two aforementioned adorable and awesome grandsons, plus two cats and two rescue dogs—a pointer/pit mix and a black lab/shepherd mix.
+- I've been married to the same man for more than 30 years.
+We have three beautiful and amazing adult daughters, one awesome son-in-law (married to our middle daughter), the two aforementioned adorable and awesome grandsons, plus two cats and two rescue dogs — a pointer/pit mix and a black lab/shepherd mix.

-- I love to read: books, magazines, websites, blogs, and the daily PRINT newspaper (despite its dwindling size).
-I also love movies (drama and documentary), music (no jazz, no country, minimal pop) and live performances (concerts, plays, musicals, engaging speakers).
+- I love to read: books, magazines, websites, blogs and the daily print newspaper.
+I also love (love!) movies, music and live performances.

 - I'm trying hard to master my DSLR camera (Canon EOS Rebel T3i).
 I didn't have it at the outset of my blogging career but hope the quality of the photos accompanying my posts has improved at least a smidgen since getting it.

 - I like my coffee black and prefer Columbian, Kona or Italian roasts.
 I'd choose tortilla chips and guacamole over M&Ms or chocolate cake any day.
-My favorite beer is Bohemia (when I'm not drinking 7&7s, margaritas on the rocks, or the occasional lemon drop or pomegranate martini).
+My favorite beer is Bohemia, favorite mixed drink 7&7s.
 I like to bake more than I like to cook.
 I'm just now getting the hang of caring for perennials and cross my fingers each year that those I planted will come back the following year; sometimes they surprise me and do.

 - I'm a Christian.
 I pray daily, hourly and sometimes even more often than that.
 God probably gets a little tired of the running commentary in my head, but hey, we're told to pray without ceasing and I take that seriously.